vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     You can also change the values for other parameters to meet the requirements for your deployment.
 For the full list of the user-configurable values, see [Deploy Harbor into a Cluster](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-harbor.html).

-1. Remove the comments in the `harbor-data-values.yaml` file
+1. Remove the comments in the `harbor-data-values.yaml` file.

     ```bash
     yq -i eval '... comments=""' harbor-data-values.yaml